 To make a claim under this Warranty, contact the Swift Group Dealer which supplied your motorhome.
-Alternatively, details of your nearest authorised Swift Group Service Centre can be obtained by contacting the Swift Group Customer Service Department on 01482 875740, or enquiring on the website www.swiftgroup.co.uk
+Alternatively, details of your nearest authorised Swift Group Service Centre can be found on our website, however please note that only your supplying dealer is obliged to carry out warranty work.
+Alternatively you can contact the Swift Group via the Swift Customer Portal "My Swift Life", please visit our website to register: www.swiftgroup.co.uk